MultimodalUniverse/MultimodalUniverse/scripts/lamost/README.md

 In the current version of the dataset, we do not apply any quality cuts.
 This would ensure maximum flexibility.
 Applying quality cuts can be done pn the local catalog.

 ## Data preparation
 The first step is downloading the desired LAMOST catalog.
 This step cannot be done automatically and therefore should be done manually prior to the dataset creation.
-Downloading LAMOST catalogs can be done in the following url: https://www.lamost.org/dr<dr_version>/v<version>/catalogue where dr_version is the data release and version is the inner version of each data release. for example: https://www.lamost.org/dr10/v2.0/catalogue would lead you to the version 2 of data release 10.
+Downloading LAMOST catalogs can be done from the LAMOST website. for example: https://www.lamost.org/dr10/v2.0/catalogue would lead you to the version 2 of data release 10.
 There you can choose the desired catalog (for example Stellar parameters for A,F,G,K stars) and download the fits file (improtant - download fits and not csv file.
 The data generation script assume the catalog is in fits format).
 <br>
 Next, you'll need to donwload the data (fits files).
 This can be done by running the download_data.py file.
 The